flosskosova/foss4g-2023/_sideevents/2-hotosm.md

 Whatever your technical background is, we will find an area that matches your interest!
 Take a look at the HOTOSM Github repos: [https://github.com/hotosm](https://github.com/hotosm)

-**Side event leads**: Petya Kangalova, Synne Olsen, Nirab Pudasaini, Kshitij Sharma, Yogesh Girikumar
+**Side event leads**: Petya Kangalova, Synne Olsen, Nirab Pudasaini, Kshitij Sharma, Yogesh Girikumar -

-<br><br>

-**Petya Kangalova:**

-I am really passionate about the impact of open mapping and using technology as an enabler for people in supporting their communities.
+**Petya Kangalova** is really passionate about the impact of open mapping and using technology as an enabler for people in supporting their communities.
 As an Open Tech Collective Facilitator at HOTOSM, I hope to be able to successfully build a dynamic collective of open tech contributors from around the world!